Ethical Sponsorship

 At K&L Gates, our commitment to providing a safe and enjoyable workplace supported by a range of health and wellbeing initiatives is shared throughout the firm, and driven passionately by our Australian Managing Partner and our Global Managing Partner.

-• King & Wood Mallesons, as a signatory to the LIV Seasonal Clerkship and Traineeship Guidelines, supports and adheres to the agreed framework and recognises its value in providing consistency and fairness through the legal recruitment process.
+• King & Wood Mallesons, as a signatory to the Law Institute of Victoria’s Seasonal Clerkship and Traineeship Guidelines, supports and adheres to the agreed framework and recognises its value in providing consistency and fairness through the legal recruitment process.

 Diversity and Inclusion